-EKARI Foundation uses a system of financial accountability in Africa and the U.S. that ensures high-levels of transparency.
+EKARI uses a system of financial accountability in Africa and the U.S. that ensures high-levels of transparency.

 Financial Accountability in U.S.

 EKARI’s U.S. Board of Directors reviews a monthly finance report and balance sheet.
 Funds are wired from our U.S. bank account to our Malawi bank account quarterly.

 Financial Accountability in Africa (Malawi)

 EKARI’s In-Country Director oversees all finances in Malawi.
 In order for funds to be withdrawn from our Malawi bank account, signatures are required from our In-Country Director and a Malawi board member.
 A receipt or signature must accompany all expenses for proper tracking purposes.

-EKARI Foundation U.S. Form 990
+EKARI U.S. Form 990

-EKARI Foundation Annual Report and Financial Statement
+EKARI Annual Report and Financial Statement